bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/hasindices.md

 RegExp.prototype.hasIndices
 ===========================

-The `hasIndices` property indicates whether or not the “`d`” flag is used with the regular expression. `hasIndices` is a read-only property of an individual regular expression instance.
+The `hasIndices` property indicates whether or not the "`d`” flag is used with the regular expression. `hasIndices` is a read-only property of an individual regular expression instance.

 Property attributes of `RegExp.prototype.hasIndices`